 - You can provide a copy of your font or you can outline the text in your artwork.

 - If you provide a copy of your font, we can edit text in your artwork.

 - If you outline text in your artwork, we will not be able to edit it.

 Artwork Guidelines: Canvases and Artboards:

-- Your artwork should not need any clipping marks or other printer’s marks as we will only have to remove these.
+- Your artwork should not need any clipping marks or other printer’s marks as we will only have to remove these which costs us time and money.
 They look nice but please omit these.